 Tip #2.
 Be Hands-on From Day One

-If you want people friendly goats then from the minute they arrive on your homestead try to be very involved with your animals.
+If you want people-friendly goats then from the minute they arrive on your homestead try to be very involved with your animals.
 Touch them, talk to them, approach them.
-Do it in a natural non-threatening way using a calm voice.
+Do this in a natural non-threatening way using a calm voice.
 You don’t want to coddle them so much as to get them used to you being around.

 Slow and easy works well with animals.
 Just take your time and hopefully you will be rewarded.

 I cannot stress enough the importance of being patient.
 Lose your temper one time and you might just be in for a setback.
 When things get stressful take a deep breath and remember your goal here.
 If that doesn’t help, walk away.
 Come back when you are in a better state of mind.